conwetlab/wstore/README.md

     <host_wstore>/complete/fiware

 Once you have registered your WStore instance, get OAuth2 credentials needed for the authenticacion of your application.
-You will need to create two roles in your application, one for offering provider and other for offering customer.
-This roles will be used in the organizations with access to your WStore instance in order to grant organization user the corresponding rights for purchasing and creating offerings for a complete organizations.
+You will need to create some roles in your application, one for offering provider, other for offering customer, and a role for developers.
+This roles will be used in the organizations with access to your WStore instance in order to grant organization user the corresponding rights for purchasing and creating offerings for a complete organization.
 To include the name you have specified for that roles, you have to fill the following settings in social\_auth\_backend.py:

     FIWARE_PROVIDER_ROLE='Name of the role'
     FIWARE_CUSTOMER_ROLE='Name of the role'
+    FIWARE_DEVELOPER_ROLE='Name of the role'

 Finally, include OAuth2 credentials in your WStore instance by filling the settings: